 - 2 cups finely chopped kale

 - ½ cup julienned sundried tomatoes packed in oil (rinse the oil off with water and pat the tomatoes dry with paper towels)

 - 4 cups cooked cooked spaghetti squash

-- 2 cups cooked sprouted whole grain, quinoa spaghetti or 100% buckwheat soba noodles
+- 2 cups cooked sprouted whole grain, quinoa spaghetti (for gluten free) or 100% buckwheat soba noodles

 - Heat the oil in a large heavy saucepan over medium heat.
 Add the shallots and garlic and sauté for about 2 minutes, or until shallots soften.
 Add the kale and sundried tomatoes.
 Sauté for several minutes, until kale wilts.
 Season with salt and red chile flakes to taste.

 - Stir in the cooked spaghetti squash and toss to coat.
 Add the cooked whole grain or quinoa spaghetti and toss to coat.
 Adjust seasoning.
 Serve warm.

 Spaghetti Squash Recipe #2:

 Spaghetti Squash “Hash Browns”

 Nothing could be simpler than making spaghetti squash “hash browns.”
 And the texture really is very similar to the real deal.
 It’s delicious as is but also tastes great topped with a top-quality marinara sauce (Rao’s is my personal favorite, pricey, but worth it!)
 P.S.
 Kids LOVE this!